 All eligible permanent regular employees shall be entitled to participate in a vision care benefit which includes laser eye surgery as part of the Extended Health Benefit Plan.
-The benefit shall provide a coverage of four hundred (\$400.00) every eighteen (18) months.
-The premiums for the vision care benefit will be shared between the City and the employees as follows:
+The benefit shall provide a coverage of six hundred (\$600.00) dollars every eighteen (18) months.
+The premiums for the vision care benefit will be shared between the City and the employees as follows: Effective March 1, 2023 Vision Care will increase to seven hundred (\$700.00). dollars